-Working outside of the District for more than 5 Hours - £5 Working outside of the District for more than 10 Hours - £10 Working outside of the District for more than 15 Hours - £25
+Working outside of the District for more than 5 Hours - £5 Working outside of the District for more than 10 Hours - £10 Working outside of the District for more than 15 Hours, or if the travel is ongoing after 8pm - £25

 In a personal capacity as (Deputy/Local/Acting) Returning Officer, the holder of the post of Chief Executive is separately remunerated in respect of his statutory duties at Parliamentary, European Parliamentary, Referendums, County, Police and Crime Commissioner and District and Parish Council Elections.
 Fees for conducting Parliamentary, European Parliamentary Elections, Police and Crime Commissioner Elections and National Referendum are determined by way of a Statutory Instrument.
 In respect of acting as Deputy Returning Officer at elections of County Councillors, reference is made to the Scale of Fees and Expenses payable at Elections of County Councillors determined by Essex County Council.
-The fee for undertaking the role of Returning Officer in respect of District and Parish Council Elections is by reference to the Scale of Fees and Expenses payable to the Returning Officer at elections of District and Parish Councillors.
+The fee for undertaking the role of Returning Officer in respect of District and Parish Council Elections is by reference to the Scale of Fees and Expenses payable to the Returning Officer at elections of District and Parish Council Elections is by reference to the Scale of Fees and Expenses payable to the Returning Officer at elections of District and Parish Council Elections is by reference to the Scale of Fees and Expenses payable to the Returning Officer at elections of District and Parish Council Elections is by reference to the Scale of Fees and Expenses payable to the Returning Officer at elections of District and Parish Council Elections is by reference to the Scale of Fees and Expenses payable to the Returning Officer at elections of District and Parish Council Elections is by reference to the Scale of Fees and Expenses payable to the Returning Officer at elections of District and Parish Council Elections is by reference to the Scale of Fees and Expenses payable to the Returning Officer at elections of District and Parish Councillors.

-The fees received by the holder of the post of Chief Executive in 2020/21, in respect of these duties was £824.25 in relation to a payment outstanding from the General Election in 2019.
+The fees received by the holder of the post of Chief Executive in the last 12 months to end September 2021 (Q2) in respect of these duties was £11,354.85.
+These fees were payable in relation to the Police & Crime Commissioner and the Election of County Councillors Elections in 2021.